Choreography by John Cranko (1967)

 Tatiana, reading yet another Romantic novel in French, does not want to be disturbed.
 She’s an odd creature, not at all into the normal girly-girly things other women care about, unlike her mom 1) Madame Larina (Monsieur Larin is dead) 2) Olga, Tatiana’s sister, joyous and bubbly and silly — therefore most often cast as a blonde – or 3) the family’s faithful un-named nounou/nursemaid/baba.
 Tatiana’s birthday party will take place tomorrow, and she seems the least interested of all of them about what she will wear.
 You, irritated by the overly emphatic and tinkly music of the first scene, might share Tatiana’s dreamy remove.

 The village girls, totally excited by the idea of a party, burst onstage.
 Sewing done, and a bygone romantic herself, Mom rekindles the folk legend that when you look into a mirror, the other face you see in the background IS your soul-mate.
-The vigorous village boys like that idea.
-So does Lensky, a landowner and promising poet engaged to Olga.
+Lensky, a landowner and promising poet engaged to Olga, really likes this idea.

 Tatiana, looking into that mirror half-heartedly and annoyed by being pulled away from her book, is startled to see the reflection of a tall, dark, and most handsome stranger, Eugene Onegin, just arrived from ultra-sophisticated Saint Petersburg with his friend Lensky.
 He’s the man of her dreams, who has just stepped out of a book.